 ATRT 1 Recommendations and ATRT 2 Recommendations

-The Accountability and Transparency Reviews have made no direct recommendations with regards to SO and AC transparency or accountability.
+The Accountability and Transparency Reviews have made no direct recommendations with regard to SO and AC transparency or accountability.

 Operational Rules and Procedures of the Various Supporting Organizations and Advisory Committees

 Having inventoried the existing mechanisms related to SO and AC accountability in light of the new responsibilities associated with the Work Stream 1 Proposals, it became clear that the current framework for SO and AC accountability needed to be enhanced.